 When I noticed this, I immediately asked the child to share and as a class we gave Aila’s idea, a name.
 We called this ZOOMING in.

 WOW, Aila, you did your picture just like Steven Jenkins (take book out)…you zoomed in.
-This picture is really going to help the reader really understand what a butterfly’s pattern looks like.
+This picture is going to help the reader really understand what a butterfly’s pattern looks like.

 The next day, room 5 was reminded of Aila’s idea of ZOOMING.
 Before sending students to tables, we took one last look at Aila’s picture as a reminder.
-Students turned and talk to a partner about how they might use the technique of ZOOMING in on an important part of the story.
+Students turned and talked to a partner about how they might use the technique of ZOOMING in on an important part of the story.
 Mary shared how she might ZOOM in on the pink tongue of her frog because that’s how the frog eats.
-On that day half of my class used the strategy of ZOOMING in and their illustrations were so unique and beautiful.
+On that day, half of my class used the strategy of ZOOMING in and their illustrations were so unique and beautiful.
 Although we did this lesson a few weeks ago, many students are using this technique of ZOOMING.

-After reading MOVE we created some MOVING WORDS that students could illustrate and write about. (click here to see my class book)
+After reading MOVE, we created some MOVING WORDS that students could illustrate and write about. (click here to see my class book)